 2015 recommendations in brief

-The Commission has issued seven country specific recommendations to Hungary to help it improve its economic performance.
-These are in the areas of: public finances and the fiscal framework; taxation; financial sector; labour market and social inclusion; business environment; education and training; network industries.
+The Commission has made five country specific recommendations to Hungary to help it improve its economic performance.
+These are in the areas of: public finances; financial sector; taxation; labour market; education.